David Curiel

-Don David Curiel (11 May 1594 – 4 October 1666), alias Lopo Ramirez, was a Sephardi Jewish merchant.
+Don David Curiel (11 May 1594 – 4 October 1666), alias Lopo da Fonseca Ramires, was a Sephardi Jewish merchant.

 Early life and education

 David Curiel was the son of Abraham Curiel and the brother of Jacob Curiel.
 He was sent to Heidelberg University in Heidelberg, Germany.

 Diplomatic career

 In Amsterdam, David Curiel served as Agent to the Spanish Crown as well as being engaged in the import business of jewellery and gunpowder across Europe.
 He was a financier of the Spanish delegation at the Peace of Westphalia.

 Curiel was perhaps the most prominent member of Amsterdam's Sephardi community and was a generous patron of Hebrew scholarship.

 Whilst in Amsterdam, Curiel was attacked by a robber, recognising who he was, and 'seriously wounded him with a knife'.
 Curiel pursued his attacker, with the help of his neighbours.
 The man was 'arrested, tried, and executed', and Curiel received a letter of apology from the Stadholder of the Netherlands.